-- Add carrot, celery, and mushrooms.
+- Add carrots, celery, and mushrooms.
 Cook 5 to 8 minutes, stirring often.

 - Add bay leaves, rice (see note below), and 7 cups of veggie broth.
-Bring to a simmer, reduce to a low simmer, cover and cook 15 to 20 minutes or until veggies and rice are cooked.
+Bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
+Cover and cook 15 to 20 minutes or until veggies and rice are cooked.
 Remove bay leaves and discard.Note: A par-boiled long grain and wild rice blend is used here.
 My rice cook time was about 15 to 20 minutes.
 If you use anything that takes a little longer, you may way to add the rice first and then add the vegetables during the last 15 to 20 minutes of cook time so you don't overcook them.

 - Uncover and stir in baby spinach until wilted.

 - Stir in reserved cashew cream (or half-and-half or heavy cream if you are using dairy), remaining ½ teaspoon of salt, and remaining ½ teaspoon of black pepper.
 Stir to combine.
 Add baby spinach and stir through.
 It will wilt with the heat from the soup.
 Serve and enjoy!Note: If you want a looser or thinner consistency, add a little more broth and heat through.

 - I use a long-grain and wild rice blend.
 My rice cook time was about 15 to 20 minutes.
 If you use anything that takes a little longer, you may way to start cooking the rice and add the vegetables during the last 15 to 20 minutes of cook time so it doesn’t overcook.

 - I wouldn’t recommend using, say, a quick-cooking rice here.